 With the cold weather upon us, the windows of our cars begin to fog up much quicker from the abundance of talking with friends and warm breath having nowhere to escape.
 If you've parked up for a quick McDonalds or Costa, by the time you've finished and ready to set off again, chances are you're hardly going to be completely misted up!

-Some motorists can be quite lazy when it comes to ensuring they have ample vision to drive safely.
+Some motorists can be quite lazy when it comes to ensuring they have ample vision to drive safely, which includes personal leasing and business leasing customers.
 There's plenty of photographs in the news of motorists who only clear a tiny hole on their windshield when it's icy or snowy.
 Well, they're the exact same when it comes to their steam up windows.

 This is often justified by their journey only being short, or that it'll clear once they're on the move, but the risk of an accident still remains.
 Having a blocked view of the road can lead to a £100 on-the-spot fine if the police catch you, however this can rise to as high as £1,000 should you try to appeal the fine through the court and are found guilty.

 As well as restricting visibility, steamed up windows can also create a distraction for motorists, usually in the form of keeping an eye on those to seek to draw a doodle on the misted up window.

 Doodling is fun, in the same way that any drawing or art form is fun.
 It's creatively stimulating and allows us to express our subliminal thoughts - they're not exactly works of art though, but instead a more temporary form.